yusufaine/tp/docs/UserGuide.md

 Usage: `clear [-f]`

 The program would then prompt you to confirm.
 Type in `yes` to clear and `no` to cancel the clear request.
-> :warning: By specifying `-f`, you are letting McKitchen know that you are very sure about what you're doing and would proceed to removing all recipes without a confirmation prompt.
+> :heavy_exclamation_mark: By specifying `-f`, you are letting McKitchen know that you are very sure about what you're doing and would proceed to removing all recipes without a confirmation prompt.

 Example:
 - `clear`